 Of the many species, only a few are suitable for cooperage for the simple reason that they must be non-porous (i.e. not leak).
-The most common oak of Europe is Quercus robur, or its sub-species, Q. pendunculata and Q. sessilis.
-In the United States, the predominant species is Q. Alba, while Q. gerryanna (commonly referred to as Oregon oak) plays a small but increasingly important role.
+The most common oaks of Europe are Quercus petraea (also known as Q. sessilis) and Quercus robur (Q. pendunculata).
+In the United States, the predominant species is Q. alba, while Q. gerryanna (commonly referred to as Oregon oak) plays a small but increasingly important role.

 Until about 25 years ago, oak was oak and little consideration was given to its origin.
 Today, a great deal of importance is placed on oak origin, not only origin by country but by specific, often quite small, areas within a country.
-This particularly applies to oaks from France, possibly because it is only in this country that the regions of origin have been carefully defined.
-But there is interest and great strides made in identifying the regions of origins of oak in the United States.
+This particularly applies to oak from France, possibly because it is only in this country that the regions of origin have been carefully defined.
+There is interest and great strides that have been made towards identifying the most significant regions for cooperage quality oak in the United States.

 So, just how Important is Oak Origin?

-Just as terroir is important in premium wine grapes, particularly for Pinot Noir, it is equally important in fine oak barrels.
+Just as terroir is important in premium wine grapes, it is equally important in fine oak barrels.

-There is no doubt that the origin of a specific oak has a unique effect on the wine matured in a barrel made from it.
-But is it THE most important factor, AN important factor, or a MINOR factor?
+There is no doubt that the origin of oak has a unique effect on wine matured in a barrel made from its wood, but is it THE most important factor, AN important factor, or a MINOR factor?
 Here is where the debate begins . . .

 Most coopers and winemakers will agree that the most significant factor is the manner in which the cooper handles his oak.
-The cooper's "thumbprint" -- how he seasons and stores his oak so that it dries adequately, and how he fires the barrels -- sticks out above all other factors.
-This "house style" characterizes each barrel made, regardless of possible variables including forest origin.
+The cooper's "thumbprint" -- how the cooper seasons and stores the oak so it dries adequately, and how the barrel is fired -- sticks out above all other factors.
+This thumbprint or "house style" characterizes each barrel, regardless of other variables, including forest origin.